 Summary: The PPACA has a provision which requires Congress to receive insurance coverage through the new exchanges.
 However, there aren’t any provisions as to how the premiums will be paid.
 Congress is scurrying to resolve.
+Did you know that Congress Freaked Out About Paying Full Healthcare Exchange Premiums?

 The Patient Protection Affordable Care Act became effective in 2010.
 Part of the act requires Congress to become part of the healthcare exchanges in terms of insurance coverage.
 Not until recently has this become a big issue – with the exchanges open enrollment beginning October 1, 2013.
 It is one of the many provisions of the legislation that was enacted and basically forgotten until the provisional effective date is right around the corner – that is when panic sets in.